Skip to content

 • Prior audit experience.
 Contractors with a history of questioned costs, late submissions, or corrective action plans receive heightened scrutiny on subsequent submissions.

-Here is what most contractors miss: the risk-based model means a clean audit history is your best protection against scrutiny.
+The risk-based model means a clean audit history is your best protection against scrutiny.
 Contractors who file complete, timely incurred cost submissions with zero prior findings often go years without a full audit.
 Contractors with one questioned cost finding enter a cycle of heightened review that compounds with each subsequent submission.

 What Changed for Small Contractors vs. Large Contractors